 After six years, we have solid information that DJI are finally releasing the Inspire 3.
 In this article I’ll go into its rumored release date, the possible specs and what all of this means for the much-loved Inspire 2 and its enthusiasts.

-Some of you may already be aware of this but back in december 2021, DJI insider @dronedeals released a timeline on twitter, basically confirming that the DJI Inspire 3 will be released in September 2022.
+Some of you may already be aware of this.
+Still, back in December 2021, DJI insider @dronedeals released a timeline on twitter, basically confirming that the DJI Inspire 3 will be released in September 2022.

-He also confirmed the released date of the awaited DJI Mini 3, which I recently wrote an article about.
+He also confirmed the release date of the awaited DJI Mini 3, which I recently wrote an article about.

 I know what you’re thinking, the Inspire 3’s release has been rumored on and off since way back in 2018 and most of the rumors back then were just bogus, so how do we know this information is to be trusted?

 Well, not only is @dealsdrone known for publishing reliable information and has a track record of doing so, but DJI themselves basically confirmed that the Inspire 3 will release this year, indirectly.

 That’s right.
 I have solid reason to believe that we may say goodbye to the Inspire 2 this year.

 In January 2022, DJI sent a notification to its retailers informing them of their plan to discontinue the Inspire 2 in 2022 once the current stock is sold out.